You can mount any folder at any location in Windows 10 as a virtual drive, with a drive letter for easy access.

 On Windows, users can easily “attach” one or more folders to a virtual drive Windows for faster access when needed.
 And anything saved to the virtual drive will be dedicated to the location of that directory.
 The directory “mounted” as the virtual drive will not appear continuously, only present in the current user session by default.
 If you log out, restart, or shut down the computer, all existing virtual drives will be erased (no longer attached).

 This article will show you how to turn any folder into a virtual drive on Windows for faster access when needed if you are interested.
 Please read the reference.

 Mount the folder as a virtual drive

 Open Windows PowerShell and enter the “subst” command, then press ENTER to browse through the list of virtual drives currently available on the computer.

 Next, enter the following command in Windows PowerShell:

-Inside ” “is the drive letter you want to use and” Full path of folder “is the full path of the folder you want to mount as the virtual drive.
-For example,” Z “will be the drive letter of your choice. and the directory path you want to mount as a virtual drive is “D: Photos”, then we will have the following specific command, do not forget to press the ENTER key to execute.
+Inside ” “is the drive letter you want to use, and” Full path of folder “is the full path of the folder you want to mount as the virtual drive.
+For example,” Z “will be the drive letter of your choice.
+The directory path you want to mount as a virtual drive is “D: Photos”, then we will have the following specific command, do not forget to press the ENTER key to execute.